manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

    ![](media/lab4/task3/cloudshell2.png)

-2. You have to create a storage account to run the bash commands and Select Use existing under Resource Group then select DP900-deploymentID and enter unique name for storage account name and Enter unique name and then click on **Create Storage**.
+3. You have to create a storage account to run the bash commands and Select Use existing under Resource Group then select DP900-deploymentID and enter unique name for storage account name and Enter unique name and then click on **Create Storage**.

    ![](media/lab4/task3/cloudshell3.png)

-3. Run the following commands by replacing storage account name(including the <>) and Resource-group(including the <>) with the name of the storage account name and resource group name you copied into notepad in the earlier steps of this task and then run the command and after the command is run you will see similar outputs as shown in image :
+4. Run the following commands by replacing storage account name(including the <>) and Resource-group(including the <>) with the name of the storage account name and resource group name you copied into notepad in the earlier steps and then run the command and after the command is run you will see similar outputs as shown in image :

      ```
         az storage container create \